SwedbankPay/swedbank-pay-sdk-dotnet-extensions/README.md

-# Swedbank Pay SDK for .NET Extensions
+# Swedbank Pay SDK Extensions for .NET

-![Swedbank Pay SDK for .NET Extensions][opengraph-image]
+![Swedbank Pay SDK Extensions for .NET][opengraph-image]

 ## About